Kraaketing/greenheron/src/pages/index.md

           company: Vibe Digital Media
           image: svg/no-image.njk
           paragraphs:
-            - I had the pleasure of working with and mentoring Jørgen at Vibe Digital, where he freelanced as a UI designer and Mid-level Frontend developer for 10 months.
+            - I had the pleasure of working with Jørgen at Vibe Digital.
 Jørgen's expertise and creative flair was clear from the outset, as he crafted the initial design for a major eCommerce website that our client immediately approved.
 His designs were both visually appealing and highly